AND WE WILL POST YOUR QUESTION (NO NAMES REVEALED) ON THIS PORTION

 Q: Can the Dept. of Corrections deduct money from an inmate's spendable account that has been sent to him from his family or friends on the outside to pay for court ordered restitution?
 In other words, can they deduct money for restitution owed from anything but a prisoner's earned wages?
 Previously; no. Now, a statute allows them to do so.
 Under A.R.S.
 31-230, it now permits the DOC to deduct a minimum of 20%, up to 50%; of all monies in a prisoner's spendable account in order to pay court-ordered restitution.
 Once you send money to a prisoner's account, it becomes his/her "property," and is subect to court-ordered and other deductions.
-It isn't your money anymore once you deposit it to a prisoner's account.
+It isn't your money anymore once you deposit it into a prisoner's account.

 Q: Can a prisoner be charged with a felony if he or she has sexual contact with a prison staff member or a correctional custodial (parole or probation officer) person?
 Formerly; yes.
 Now, no. In September 2007, with Middle Ground's lobbying efforts, A.R.S.
 13-1419 was changed and it is no longer a felony for a prisoner to have sexual contact with a custodial (jail, prison or probation) staff member.
 Any sexual conduct between a prisoner and a staff member or parole officer PRIOR to September 2007 can be charged as a felony for both the prisoner and the staff member.
 Due to our effort, and because legislators finally came to the realization that there is never CONSENT between the two parties when the power differential is so great, it is now a felony for the staff member to engage in such behavior, but not a felony for the victim (prisoner or probationer).
 This is as it should be.
 Prison guards, detention officers, non-uniformed staff and probation officers are expected (required by law) to be professional.
 We do not believe this is too much to ask.